DimitarToshevski/Javascript-for-Frontend/README.md

 # Javascript-for-Frontend
-The projects from my Javascript-for-Frontend course in SoftUni
+The projects from my Javascript-for-Frontend course in SoftUni (October 2017)